Properties and baroclinic instability of stratified thermal upper-ocean flow: Nonlinear saturation of unstable baroclinic zonal flow

-Finally, as shown in \cite{Beron-21-POFa}, Shepherd's method can be used to bound the growth of perturbations on unstable states which may belong to a class different than that of those states for which Lyapunov stability can be established.
-As a consequence, the above conclusion can be extended to perturbations on the vacuum state, characterized by positive-semidefinite free energy (cf.\ Section \ref{sec:waves}), which constitutes a special form of pseudo-energy--momentum.
+\change[RA]{Finally, as shown in \mbox{\cite{Beron-21-POFa}}, Shepherd's method can be used to bound the growth of perturbations on unstable states which may belong to a class different than that of those states for which Lyapunov stability can be established.
+As a consequence, the above conclusion can be extended to perturbations on the vacuum state, characterized by positive-semidefinite free energy (\mbox{cf.\ Section \ref{sec:waves}}), which constitutes a special form of pseudo-energy--momentum.
 Indeed, their nonlinear growth is constrained by the existence of Lyapunov-stable basic states as is the nonlinear growth of perturbations to unstable basic states, which have sign-indefinite pseudo-energy--momentum.
-Bounds on the spontaneous growth of perturbations to the vacuum state, should it is realized, are given by either \eqref{eq:hatB1} and \eqref{eq:hatB2} with $\bar U^\text{U} = U_\sigma^\text{U} = U_{\sigma^2}^\text{U} = 0$.
+Bounds on the spontaneous growth of perturbations to the vacuum state, should it be realized, are given by either \mbox{\eqref{eq:hatB1}} and \mbox{\eqref{eq:hatB2}} with $\bar U^\text{U} = U_\sigma^\text{U} = U_{\sigma^2}^\text{U} = 0$.}{Finally, following the findings presented in \mbox{\cite{Beron-21-POFa}}, Shepherd's method serves as a means to constrain the growth of perturbations on unstable states that may pertain to a distinct class from those for which Lyapunov stability is established.
+Consequently, this inference extends to perturbed vacuum states, which are characterized by positive-semidefinite free energy (\mbox{cf.\ Section \ref{sec:waves}}), representing a variant of pseudo-energy--momentum.
+Essentially, their nonlinear growth is restricted by the presence of Lyapunov-stable basic states, similar to the nonlinear growth of perturbations to unstable basic states with sign-indefinite pseudo-energy--momentum.
+The constraints on the potential spontaneous growth of perturbations to the vacuum state, if it occurs, are given by either \mbox{\eqref{eq:hatB1}} or \mbox{\eqref{eq:hatB2}} with $\bar U^\text{U} = U_\sigma^\text{U} = U_{\sigma^2}^\text{U} = 0$.}